 Jason Ellis, Department Head

-Directors: Hackett, R. L. Nixon, R. M. Nixon, and Stadtlander
+Directors: Hackett, R. L. Nixon, and R. M. Nixon

-Emeriti Professors: Brandsberg, Erpelding, Frank, Medlin, Terry, Titus, and Unruh
+Emeritus Professors: Brandsberg, Erpelding, Frank, Medlin, Terry, and Unruh

-Emeritus Associate Professors: Ward, Buchanan, Harbstreit, Peck, and Wright
+Emeritus Associate Professors: R. Baker, Harbstreit, Peck, Ward, and Wright

 301 Umberger Hall